rust-lang/rust-forge/src/infra/docs/dev-desktop.md

 At this time, access to the program and the compute instances is limited to maintainers and core contributors of the Rust Project.
-While the program is under development, it is invite-only.
+While the program is under development, it is limited to [certain teams].
+If you are in one of these teams, you should automatically have access.

 If you feel like your work on the Rust project would be significantly improved by access to a powerful build machine, reach out to [infra@rust-lang.org] with